isomerpages/moe-sgs/_student-development/CO CURRICULAR ACTIVITIES (CCA)/National Cadet Corps.md

 <u>**NCC Crest** </u>

 It is important for cadets to remember that at the end of every training, through the National Cadet Corps, they would have learned how they can better serve their country, Singapore.

+##### **Online Co-curricular activities (_CCA_)**

+Like any other CCAs, the teachers-in-charge organized a zoom session with the Secondary 3 NCC Student Leaders on 25 June 2020.
+This was the first online session for NCC.

+Both the teachers-in-charge and Student Leaders discussed in depth, the plans for the whole unit, in the midst of the pandemic.
+There were plentiful good suggestions with regard to promoting greater student engagement, whether the sessions are held online or through face-to-face interaction.
+The senior cadets, for example, shared the mission, vision and core values of NCC with their juniors via power-point slides and short quizzes.

+The subsequent online sessions were conducted weekly, where the junior cadets were taught to wear their uniforms properly, via video demonstrations.

+In addition, the team discussed on the march-in segment for the upcoming National Day celebrations.
+NCC was put in charge of the march-in segment for the celebration.